Raegan Rutty

-Raegan Rutty (born January 14, 2002) is a Caymanian artistic gymnast.
-She has represented the Cayman Islands at the 2020 Olympic Games, the 2018 Commonwealth Games, the 2019 Pan American Games, and the 2018 and 2019 World Championships.
+Raegan Rutty OLY (born 14 January 2002) is a Caymanian beauty pageant titleholder and former artistic gymnast.
+She represented the Cayman Islands at the 2020 Olympic Games, the 2018 Commonwealth Games, the 2019 Pan American Games, and the 2018 and 2019 World Championships.
 She was the Cayman Islands' first ever Olympic gymnast.
+She won Miss Cayman Islands 2024 and represented her country at the 2024 Miss Universe on 16 November 2024.

 Early life

-Rutty was born in the Cayman Islands in 2002 and is an eighth-generation Caymanian.
+Rutty was born in the Cayman Islands in 2002 and is a ninth-generation Caymanian.
 She began gymnastics when she was four years old because her older sister was also in the sport.
+In addition to gymnastics she is an avid fisherwoman, specializing in catching wahoo.

 At 15 Rutty left the Cayman Islands to train in Houston, Texas and lived with a host family prior to attending the University of Florida.